Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Introduction

 \item The combination of using MPC for both the reference model and the real model in the adaptive controller makes the control system computationally expensive, leading to potential delays in computation.
 To ensure real-time performance, we have developed an update frequency scheme for the control system, which allows for the optimized allocation of processing resources to each control component.

 \item Our proposed approach enables the control system to adapt to terrains with unknown impact models, such as soft terrain.
 Traversing soft terrain is a challenging task for quadruped robots.
-The A1 robot can walk on double-foam terrain in different directions using our method.
+Using our method, the A1 robot can walk on double-foam terrain in different directions.
 In comparison, the robot cannot maintain its balance using the baseline controller, resulting in a collapse.

 \end{itemize}

 The remainder of the paper is organized as follows. \secref{sec: background} presents the baseline control architecture for quadruped robots and provides some knowledge on force-based controllers.
 In \secref{sec: control overview}, we will briefly present an overview of our control approach.
 Then, our proposed adaptive force-based controller using balance controller and MPC will be elaborated in \secref{sec: adaptive control} and \secref{sec: adaptive MPC}, respectively.
 Furthermore, the numerical and experimental validation are shown in \secref{sec: Results}.
 Finally, \secref{sec: conclusion} provides concluding remarks.